surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 		}
 	}

-You can trick that by many ways, thus it is useless to do so ;-)
+You can trick that by many ways, though it's useless to do so ;-)

 Now how is `$this` managed ?
-When you call a method, which is the only place where you are allowed to use `$this`, the compiler emits an `INIT_METHOD_CALL` OPCode.
+When you call a method - which is the only place where you are allowed to use `$this` - the compiler emits an `INIT_METHOD_CALL` OPCode.
 You can read [On PHP function calls](http://jpauli.github.io/2015/01/22/on-php-function-calls.html) or [getting into the Zend execution engine](http://jpauli.github.io/2015/02/05/zend-vm-executor.html) about OPCodes for functions.
 In the `INIT_METHOD_CALL`, the engine knows who is calling the method, for `$a->foo()` : it is `$a`.
 It then fetches `$a`'s value, and memorize it in a global space.
 Then, it calls the method, issuing a `DO_FCALL` OPCode.
 In this OPcode, we fetch back the value memorized (the object calling the method), and we assign it to the internally-global `$this` pointer : `EG(This)` :